 The University’s current Regulations and Policies are:

-- QUB Regulations for Research Involving Human Participants (pdf)
+- Regulations for Research Involving Human Participants (pdf)

-- QUB Policy and Principles on the Ethical Approval of Research (pdf)
+- QUB Policy on the Ethical Approval of Research (pdf)

-- QUB Regulations Governing Allegation Investigation Misconduct (pdf)
+- QUB Regulations Governing the Allegation and Investigation of Misconduct in Research (pdf)

 - QUB Policy on the Use of Animals in Research and Teaching (pdf)